nicm42/100-days-of-code-v2/log.md

 **21st June 2020**
 I did a couple of 6kyus that were in the series I did on the 19th.
 One wasn't too hard, but the other took a long time - the discussions did say people thought it was closer to a 5kyu than a 6kyu.
 I started my project layout in Figma, but I need to think about how to make it more interesting/have the relevant bits stand out.

+**22nd June 2020**
+Finished most of the testing challenges on FreeCodeCamp.
+Although they're a different language I understand now much better what they were trying to teach me.
+I then did a few katas on codewars - I found another couple of series that have n easy and a hard, which make the hard ones much easier to do.